ensdomains/ens-contracts/contracts/wrapper/README.md

 **Start State**: Unwrapped
 **End State**: Wrapped | Emancipated

-Wraps any name other than a .eth second-level name.
+Wraps any name other than a .arb second-level name.

 Parent-controlled fuses are retained on unwrap, so if the name was previously Emancipated and has not since expired, it will return directly to the Emancipated state.